LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker: Create containers - I

-* Are produced from the layers by flattening them.
+* Containers are produced from the layers by flattening them.

 * Each layer is extracted on top of the previous.

 * Whiteouts are respected, protections are changed.

-* The obtained directory trees are stored under `${UDOCKER_DIR}/.udocker/containers` in the user home directory.
+* The directory trees are stored under `${UDOCKER_DIR}/.udocker/containers` in the user home directory.

 ---